 What to Expect

-Baltimore Airport (code: BWI) consists of a modern, single terminal with five concourses (A-E), though technically Concourses A and B are essentially merged into one as a result of renovations.
-Passengers can transit freely between Concourse A/B and C, and between Concourses D and E. There are plenty of eateries and shops on the airside, but few on the landside, with Concourse A/B offering the widest variety of dining and shopping options.
-WiFi is available and mobile charging outlets can be found throughout the airport.
-For additional comfort, economy class passengers can pay to use one of the private airport lounges.
+Baltimore Airport (code: BWI) consists of a modern, single terminal with five concourses (A-E), though technically, Concourses A and B are essentially merged into one as a result of renovations.
+Passengers can transit freely between Concourses A/B and C and between Concourses D and E. There are plenty of eateries and shops on the airside but few on the landside, with Concourse A/B offering the widest variety of dining and shopping options.
+WiFi is available, and mobile charging outlets can be found throughout the airport.
+For additional comfort, economy-class passengers can pay to use one of the private airport lounges.
 See Airport Lounges in the guide below for locations and rates.

 Sleeping in Baltimore Airport

 After security checkpoints close for the night, travellers are not allowed to wander between the landside and airside.
-Travellers report that there is plenty of comfortable seating and private nooks throughout the airport conducive to sleeping.
-Concourses D and E were mentioned as having lots of padded benches, narrow couches and quiet areas, while Concourse C was cited as having some armrest-free seating.
-The observation deck was noted for its nighttime darkness, but with frequent overhead announcements consider earplugs or noise-cancelling headphones.
-Explore our guide to sleeping in Baltimore Airport or read some traveller airport reviews for more tips.
+Travellers report plenty of comfortable seating and private nooks throughout the airport conducive to sleeping.
+Concourses D and E were mentioned as having many padded benches, narrow couches and quiet areas, while Concourse C was cited as having some armrest-free seating.
+The observation deck was noted for its nighttime darkness, but with frequent overhead announcements, consider earplugs or noise-cancelling headphones.
+Explore our guide to sleeping in Baltimore Airport or read traveller airport reviews for more tips.
 For uninterrupted sleep, there are several hotels within a quick shuttle ride away.
 See Airport Hotels in the guide below.

 Good to Know

-The airport features a full gym (with showers) airside on the Concourse D and E connector, as well as airside and landside cardio loops inside the terminal, and a 12.5-mile outside trail that snakes around the entire airport.
+The airport features a full gym (with showers) airside on the Concourse D and E connector, airside and landside cardio loops and a 12.5-mile outside trail that snakes around the entire airport.